houkensjtu/taichi-fluid/README.md

 We give a lot of performance comparison data between Taichi and other common language implementations in [taichi_benchmark](https://github.com/taichi-dev/taichi_benchmark), and we make the full test code publicly available for users to test in their own hardware environment.
 (Our test hardware platforms are typically i9-11900K / RTX 3080)

-Our tests include basic arithmetic modes such as summation of vector elements (reduce_sum), matrix element multiplication and SAXPY, etc.
+Our tests include basic arithmetic modes such as summation of vector elements (reduce_sum), matrix element multiplication (SAXPY), etc.

 <img src="./images/benchmark-1.png">

-Practical examples of numerical simulations are also available, such as N-body problem solving, explicit velocity field updating in the MAC method, and simulation of differentiable incompressible fluids.
+Practical examples of numerical simulations are also available, such as N-body problem simulation and differentiable incompressible fluids simulation.

 <img src="./images/benchmark-2.png">

-In performance comparisons Taichi can often achieve computational performance close to or even marginally outperforming equivalent semantic CUDA code with extremely clean code, and in some cases significantly outperforming tools like Numpy / Numba.
+In performance comparisons, Taichi can often achieve computational performance close to CUDA, or even outperform equivalent semantic CUDA code with extremely clean code.
+And in some cases, Taichi can significantly outperform tools like Numpy / Numba.

 ## Fluid simulation examples written in Taichi